-In the early 30s, Frank Bulkley, a Colorado ski industry pioneer, took up the infant sport of skiing when one arose at 2 am to drive to the mountain, hike to the top and ski down.
+In the early 30s, Frank Bulkley, who later became a Colorado ski industry pioneer, took up the infant sport of skiing when one arose at 2 am to drive to the mountain, hike to the top and skied down.
 As he said “If you had enough nerve, you pointed your skis straight downhill.
 If you had enough sense, you figured out how to turn”.

 In the middle 30’s, George Cranmer, the farsighted Manager of Denver Parks and Improvements, asked Bob Balch and Frank Bulkley to evaluate the terrain of what is now Winter Park and they reported that it was ideal for a ski area.
-So began Cranmer's incredible & successful effort to create a winter park for Denver.
-Subsequently, funds were raised to clear slopes and install a T-Bar tow on the lower slopes.
+So began Cranmer's incredible & successful effort to fulfill his dream of creating a winter park for Denver.
+With his influence, funds were raised to clear slopes and install a T-Bar tow on the lower slopes.

-Frank Bulkley was one of the numerous Arlberg Club members volunteering on weekends to clear ski trails for the soon to be Winter Park area, though he said they could scarcely compete with the crew of 30 burly Swedes "with arms 18 inches around” that George Cranmer rounded up to expedite the work.
+Frank Bulkley was one of the numerous Arlberg Club members volunteering on weekends to clear ski trails for the soon-to-be Winter Park Ski area, though he said they could scarcely compete with the crew of 30 burly Swedes "with arms 18 inches around” that George Cranmer rounded up to expedite the work.

-By 1939-40, Winter Park was fully operational.
-George Cranmer contracted Frank on a handshake to run the WP Ski School and the WP Ski Shop.
-Soon after the area opened, Frank was bringing Denver children up via the Denver & Salt Lake Railroad to Winter Park to learn to ski.
+By the winter of 1939-40, Winter Park was fully operational.
+George Cranmer contracted Frank (on a handshake) to run the WP Ski School and the WP Ski Shop.
+Soon after the area opened, Frank was bringing his group of Denver children up via the Denver & Salt Lake Railroad to Winter Park to learn to ski.
 Though passengers stepped off the train covered with soot, the coal-powered steam engine was a very reliable form of transportation.
 The D&SL made Frank their Winter Sports Promotion Agent and by the time WWII began, there were around 350-400 members of Bulkley’s children's ski group riding the train on Saturdays and purchasing lift tickets to Winter Park.

 When WWII came along, Frank was assigned to what was to become the Tenth Mountain Division and taught skiing and rock climbing until sent to Officer’s Candidate School where he went on to Europe to become a company commander with the 42nd Infantry Division.
 He was seriously injured and taken out of action in March of 1945.

-The war had put a stop to the Club until Bulkley returned to Winter Park in 1946 to run the now named Eskimo Club on weekend leave from Fitzsimmons Hospital.
-That was the year the D &SL trains were sold to the Denver & Rio Grande.
-Desperately needing the train to operate on Saturday for his many young skiers, Frank wrote an 8-page letter to the Denver & Rio Grand full of suggestions on how to run a ski train and offered to underwrite it on Saturdays.
-After some deliberation, the Mr. Eno of the D&RG agreed to run the ski train on Saturdays again and incorporated all of Frank's suggestions.
+The war had put a stop to the Club until Bulkley returned to Winter Park in 1946 to run the now named Eskimo Ski Club on weekend leave from Fitzsimmons Hospital.
+That was the year the D &SL trains were sold to the Denver & Rio Grand.
+Desperately needing the train to operate on Saturday for his many young skiers, Frank wrote an 8-page letter to Harold Eno of the Denver & Rio Grand full of suggestions on how to run a ski train and offered to underwrite it on Saturdays.
+After some deliberation, the Mr. Eno agreed to run the ski train again and incorporated all of Frank's suggestions.